VISHWAJ33T/site/data/blog/speed-up-your-website-or-lose-users.md

 ---
 tags: ['Performance', 'Web Vitals', 'User Experience']
 draft: false
-title: "Speed Up Your Website, Or Lose Your Visitors"
+title: 'Speed Up Your Website, Or Lose Your Visitors'
 summary: "In the digital world, speed is everything.
 A slow website can be a death sentence for user engagement.
 Let's look at the hard numbers and learn some simple tricks to make your site faster."
 date: 2024-10-06
 images: []